travis-ci/docs-travis-ci-com/user/enterprise/platform-tips.md

 ### Create a backup of the data directories

-#### Data backup in TCIE 3.x

-Unless you are running self-hosted instances of PostgreSQL, RabbitMQ and Redis, the respective data is held in pods hosting these services.
+Unless you run self-hosted PostgreSQL, RabbitMQ, and Redis instances, the respective data is held in pods hosting these services.

 In order to back up the Postgres database, you need the database credentials and connection string.
 On the TCIE 3.x Platform pod, please run: